janekbaraniewski/britify/README.md

 ### How to Use

-You can britify your gab with these simple tricks, innit:
+You can britify your gab with these simple tricks.
+Bob's your uncle!

 **Slang Style:**